sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure.md

 # PRE-REQUISITES (OFFLINE)

-- Anaconda and python installed
+- Anaconda and python installed > NOT IF if we use jupyter desktop!
+Autoinstaller!

 # SCRIPT STEP-BY-STEP